History and mission of 350 Colorado:

 The mission of 350 Colorado (350CO) is to work locally to help build the global grassroots movement to solve the climate crisis and transition to a sustainable future.
-350 Colorado has established itself as Colorado’s largest grassroots network focused on taking action to stop climate change.
+350 Colorado has established itself as the largest Colorado-based grassroots network focused on taking action to stop climate change.

 What we are working to accomplish:

 Science and social justice demand that we radically change the way our society contemplates, develops, and uses energy if we are to avert catastrophic global climate change.
 It’s clear that life as we know it is in peril due to climate change and that future generations and those least responsible for causing climate change will bear the brunt of the impacts.
 We believe that organized grassroots people power is the only way we can expect to counter the influence of the fossil fuel industry in our society.
-350 Colorado is dedicated to achieving three primary organizational goals: Movement Building, Opposing Extreme Energy, and Promoting Local Solutions.
-Of these three, grassroots Movement Building is the most critical.
-It is the backbone of achieving success in all our other campaigns.
+350 Colorado is dedicated to achieving three primary organizational goals: Movement Building, Keeping Fossil Fuels in the Ground, and Promoting Local Solutions.
+Of these three, grassroots Movement Building is the most critical since it is the backbone of achieving success in all our other campaigns.

 TOGETHER, WE CAN AND WILL CREATE POSITIVE CHANGE!